Here are my true life creative side hustles that helped me earn $2,912 last year!

 1. Participated in Focus Groups: $575

-These are fun but can be hard to secure.
-There are lots of websites that you can sign up to browse company’s who want your opinion (usually market research firms).
-If you have a flexible job, where you can leave at odd times of the day then this might be good for you!
-The first one I did was a firm doing research on a random small group of people’s opinions on health insurance company’s.
-We talked for 90 minutes, did a small group activity and I got $175.
+If you have a flexible job where you can leave at odd times of the day, then this might be good for you!
+The first one I did was a firm doing research on a random small group of people’s opinions on health insurance companies.
+We talked for 90 minutes, did a small group activity, and I got $175.

 2. Participated in Medical Research Studies: $250

-This one is somewhat tricky, it can be good money, but you’d need to have a research hospital in your area.
-I have completed two of them, one giving a blood sample two times for $150, three months apart, and one providing a single blood sample & urine sample for $100.
+This one is as far from the idea of “passive income” as you can get, but it can be good money!
+One caveat, you need to have a research hospital in your area.
+I have completed two studies, one giving a blood sample two times for $150, three months apart, and one providing a single blood sample & urine sample for $100.

-When I signed up for these I kind of forgot that I sometimes get faint giving blood.
-And yes during one blood draw I did almost faint.
+When I signed up for these, I kind of forgot that I sometimes get faint giving blood.
+And yes, during one blood draw, I almost fainted.
 Yaaaa me!
 So I don’t think I’ll be signing up for more.
 One of my friends successfully talked me out of doing a spinal tap for $200.
 Probably for the best.
 These can pay from $20 to ones that pay up to $2,400, but those involved a 4-day long hospital stay.

 3. Taste Testings at a Food Development Center: $40

-This one would be great I told myself!
-I signed up to taste test burgers at a local center that helps small, food-based entrepreneurs get their product developed and into stores.
-I was pumped to get paid $40 cash and get my lunch taken care of for the day!
+This one would be great, I told myself!
+I signed up to taste test burgers at a local center that helps small, food-based entrepreneurs get their products developed and into stores.
+I was pumped to get paid $40 extra income and get my lunch taken care of for the day!

 4. Rebate Programs: $45